MicroWebStacks/astro-big-doc/README.md

   - markdown_card format : for rendering markdown with body
 - Details
 - Gallery
+  - support two galleries types from code config: svgs and slides
   - Expand open close with images inside
   - images as masonry, with close to real size factors
   - dynamic adjust on container resize